Maicao: Hezbollah ties

 According to FBI investigators who allegedly told Rio de Janeiro's O Globo in late October 2001 that in addition to the Triborder Region, a focal point of terrorism in South America was Maicao, described as an Islamic community of approximately 4,670 vacation spot for orthodox Islamics and the largest and best organized Islamic community in Colombia with a minority Shiites reportedly more closely associated with the Muslim fundamentalist concept.
 The report said that there were cells of the radical group Hezbollah and that it controlled up to 70 percent of the local commerce.
 "The merchants from there make contributions equivalent to 10 percent and even up to 30 percent of their profits.
 And those responsible for the fund send the money via banks in Maracaibo in Venezuela, and in Panama.

 The Department of Administrative Security (Departamento de Seguridad Administrativa―DAS) shut down a clandestine radio station in Maicao on August 15, 1997, for broadcasting Hezbollah propaganda, and a couple of arrests for money laundering, Maicao's Muslim community reportedly has had few contacts with the law.
-Nevertheless, it is known that the black market for weapons and money laundering inMaicao and neighboring Zulia State in Venezuela is well established.
+Nevertheless, it is known that the black market for weapons and money laundering in Maicao and neighboring Zulia State in Venezuela is well established.

 Hezbollah cells based within Maicao have used drug trafficking and contraband networks to launder funds that were later used to finance terrorist operations worldwide.

-Modern Times
+Modern times

-On March 19, 2000 the town of Albania segregated some 425 km² from Maicao and becoming a municipality.
+On March 19, 2000 the town of Albania segregated some 425 km2 from Maicao and became a municipality.
 The municipality of Maicao lost a large area over the coal mine section decreasing the royalties percentage intended for the region.